TOM CLANCY’S GHOST RECON BREAKPOINT DEVELOPER Q&A: STEALTH GAMEPLAY

 We want to give players an accessible but credible stealth experience.
 A large part of that is enemy detection, which will rely heavily on context, such as ground materials for footsteps or vegetation, as well as a partial obstruction for visual detection.

 If a player makes a mistake, the stealth challenge will increase, building up to visual detection.
 The detection ranges are directly linked to the Alert States of your enemies.
-For example, if an enemy hears footsteps where they don’t expect to, they will become suspicious and the detection range will increase.
+For example, if an enemy hears footsteps that they don’t expect, they will become suspicious and the detection range will increase.

 If you are spotted by an enemy and can take them down quickly before they alert their allies, you will not raise suspicion in a camp.
 However, some enemy archetypes have abilities that will be particularly challenging.
 You’ll want to watch out for the archetype that can quickly call in reinforcements if they are alerted.